Co-operation and responsibilities

 Surrey County Council

 Surrey County Council is the Lead Local Flood Authority for Surrey.
 This role imposes a number of responsibilities both under the Flood Risk Regulations 2009 and the Flood and Water Management Act 2010.
-In essence this means that the county council has overall strategic responsibility for flood risk management in Surrey, other than that from the 'main' rivers (such as the Thames, Wey, Mole, etc.).
+In essence this means that the county council has overall strategic responsibility for flood risk management in Surrey, other than that from the 'main' rivers (such as the Thames, Wey, or Mole).
 When the provisions of the Flood and Water Management Act are fully implemented the county council will also be the consenting body for both land drainage and sustainable drainage works.

 The primary responsibility for maintaining ordinary watercourses lies with the riparian owner(s).
 However, the Lead Local Flood Authority (Surrey County Council) will have responsibility for granting (or refusing) consent to alter ordinary watercourses.